switcherapi/.github/profile/README.md

 # Community Servers
 Let's talk and share ideas.<br>
-Do you have ideas, or have questions about using/installing any of the Switcher API projects.
+Do you have ideas, or have questions about using/installing any of the Switcher API projects?
 Try one of these:

 - [**Switcher Slack HQ**](https://switcher-hq.slack.com/)
 - [**Switcher API Discord Server**](https://discord.gg/cqgdb9Ef)